 Blockchain Engine X Tests ¶

-The Blockchain Engine X Test fixture format tests are included in the fixtures subdirectory blockchain_tests_engine_x
+The Blockchain Engine X Test fixture format tests are included in the fixtures subdirectory blockchain_tests_engine_x, and use Engine API directives with optimized pre-allocation groups for improved execution performance.

 Description¶